rexerwang/requete/README.md

-# http-request
+# requete

+> `requete` is the French word for `request`

-`http-request` is a lightweight client-side (browsers) request library based on the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+`requete` is a lightweight client-side (browsers) request library based on the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 It provides an API similar to [Axios](https://github.com/axios/axios).
 And supports middleware for processing requests and responses.

-In addition, `http-request` also includes an [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) adapter, which allows it to be used in older browsers that do not support Fetch, and provides polyfills to simplify import.
+In addition, `requete` also includes an [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) adapter, which allows it to be used in older browsers that do not support Fetch, and provides polyfills to simplify import.

 ## Features